Applying for a mortgage loan can seem like an overwhelming experience.

 - Insurance Quotes: A home buyer can choose their own property insurance provider, but the lender will need a quote of the policy from a licensed insurance agent.
 If the property is located in a flood zone, then flood insurance will also need to be purchased.

-Thinking about homeowner’s insurance options?Click here to get all the information you need when choosing home insurance coverage from an insurance professional!
+Thinking about homeowner’s insurance options?Check out our blog post to get all the information you need when choosing home insurance coverage from an insurance professional!

 - Inspection Report: When purchasing a home, the buyer can choose to have an inspection done before the appraisal is ordered.
 The inspection is done once the purchase agreement is signed, and the buyer will usually have a time period after the inspection to renegotiate the sale.
 In most cases, an inspection is not required but can be a good thing to have because it lets the borrower know what the condition of the home is prior to getting too far along in the process.

 Every mortgage loan is different, and the documents you need can vary depending on what type of loan you are applying for.
 By understanding the basic documents needed for the mortgage lender that you choose, your loan experience will be hassle-free.
 You’ll also be that much closer to realizing the dream of homeownership!

 If you have any further questions about mortgage loans, we encourage you to complete an #AskPelican contact form and a mortgage originator will be more than happy to help.